Trans-Coordinate Physics: Partition lines

 Figure 1 is a 1 + 1 Mnkowski surface with light paths given by $45^\circ$ dashed lines.
 Partition lines of an imagined particle wave packet are represented in the figure by the five slightly curved and more-or-less vertical lines.
 They tell us that the wave packet moves to the left with ever decreasing velocity and that it spreads out as it goes.
 This description is not trans-coordinate because it is specific to the Lorentz frame in the diagram; but these lines provide a scaffold on which it is possible to hang a trans-coordinate wave function.

 Partition lines pass through every part of the particle's wave packet and do not cross one another.
 They are not defined outside of a wave packet.
 Just as the space is initially given to us in the form of a metric background, any particle is initially given in the form of partition lines with the above characteristics.
-The interpretation of these lines is given in the next paragraph where values are assigned to them in a way that reflects the intended \emph{given conditions}.
-These conditions are not `initial' in the usual temporal sense, but are rather `given' over the space-time region of interest.
+A more exact interpretation of these lines is given below where values are assigned to them in a way that reflects the intended \emph{given conditions}.
+These conditions are not `initial' in the usual temporal sense, but are `given' over the space-time region of interest.

-Let the third partition line from the left (i.e., the middle line in Fig.\ 1) portion off 1/2 of the packet, so half of the particle lies to the left of an event such as \textbf{a} in the figure.
-That is, there is a 0.5 probability that the particle will be found on the perpendicular extending to the left of \textbf{a}.
+Let the third partition line from the left (i.e., the middle line in Fig.\ 1) portion off 1/2 of the packet, so half of the particle lies to the left of an event like event \textbf{a} in the figure.
+That is, there is a 0.5 probability that the particle will be found on the perpendicular (defined in the next section) extending to the left of \textbf{a}.
 This statement is assumed to have objective invariant meaning.
 Of course, the other half of the particle lies to the right of event \textbf{a} on the perpendicular through \textbf{a}.
 The middle partition line is made up of all the events in the wave packet that satisfy this condition, so they together constitute a continuous line to which we assign the value of 1/2.
-There is a 0.5 probability that the particle will be found \emph{somewhere} on the left side of this line when the included events are all those on both sides of the line.
+There is a 0.5 probability that the particle will be found \emph{somewhere} on the left side of this line.

 In a similar way we suppose that the second partition line in Fig.\ 1 portions off, say, 1/4 of the packet on the perpendicular to the left of an event \textbf{b}, and that the first line portions off 1/100 of the particle or some other diminished amount.
 We further assume that the fifth line goes out to 99/100 of the particle packet, so the entire particle is represented by streamlines that split the particle into objectively defined fractional parts.